achrafsouk/fast-secure-ecommerce-demo/ROADMAP.md

 ## Infra code
 * Add CSP header
-* Enforce origin cloaking at L7
 * Move static content to own bucket with appropriate caching behavior
-* Consider moving backed in Lambda with Lamdba Adapter layer
 * Config file change to work with CDK output
 * Allow the option for custom domain in CDK input parameters
-* Update WAFWebACL on every CDK change
+* Update WAF WebACL on every CDK change
 * More holistic Fraud prevention on the registration (e.g. custom solutions)